brodyee/FunCZIDM/README.md

 follows:

-1) Run `Rscript -e "cat(system.file('slurm', package = 'FunCZIDM'))"` to recover the path to the `slurm` folder, and copy all the scripts into the folder you want your results.
+1) Run `Rscript -e "cat(system.file('slurm', package = 'FunCZIDM'))"` to recover the path to the `slurm` folder, and copy all the scripts into the folder where you want your results.
 2) Fill in the user information for `slurm` in the `.sh` files: email="", ...
 3) Run the `.sh`, for example:
    `./simulations.sh`